|

 a local community college.
 Then, these workers could obtain jobs

-assisting Master's level professionals.
+assisting formally-trained professionals.
 Their job duties would

 be similar to the fieldwork assignments which all social work